Lahari2412/Mongodb_index/README.md

 ### **Step-by-Step Guide (Without Indexing):**

 1. **Open MongoDB Compass** and navigate to the `transactions` collection.

-2. Ensure no index exists on the `transaction_type` field by checking the `Indexes` tab.
-If an index exists, remove it (if applicable).
-3. Go to the `Documents` tab and run the following query in the filter section:
+2. Go to the `Documents` tab and run the following query in the filter section:

   - **Query:**